BroadwellConsultingInc/SerialWombat/README.md

 What is a Serial Wombat chip?
 What is the Serial Wombat firmware?
 ------------------------

 The Serial Wombat project is a line of microcontroller firmwares designed to extend the capabilities of single board computers such as Arduino boards and the Raspberry Pi or a PC or other smart device.
+Support libraries are available for Arduino, Raspberry Pi (Python) and .Net (C#).

 The Serial Wombat firmware is an open-source, MIT Licensed project developed by Broadwell Consulting Inc. to showcase and promote the embedded systems capabilities of the company.